Hardiness zones

 Pruning: None is needed, remove spent flower heads to keep plant visually tidy.

 Propagation: Set out as transplants in Phoenix in April and May for summer bedding plant color.
-Otherwise propagated by seed after purchase of improved F1 hybrid selections such as the 'Echo' Series and the 'Heidi' series.
+Otherwise, propagated by seed, especially improved F1 hybrid selections such as the 'Echo' Series and the 'Heidi' series.

 Additional comments: Texas bluebell is one of three species of Eustoma.
 It has received much attention by horticultural breeders to produce several improved F1 hydrids for landscape garden use as colorful bedding plants.
-The large flowers of the improved F1 hybrids can be as much as 3" wide.
+The large flowers of the improved F1 hybrids can be as much as 3 inches wide.